 The C3 Gallery is an innovative participatory space where creativity and experimentation serve as both our methods for developing activities and our goals for visitor experiences.
 Each month we highlight one of our gallery activities.
 Read the Gallery Spotlight section below to learn about a work of art currently on view, see its corresponding activity, and read examples of visitor responses.
 Scroll down to read about past exhibitions in the Center for Creative Connections.
 Click here to see works of art currently on view.

-Here are a few examples of the thousands of responses we have received.
+Here are a few examples of the creative colorful cacti our visitors created:

 September 25, 2010–Fall 2012